Re-Alloc/Re-Alloc/README.md

 - I'm kinda shy
 - I like doing exercise, reading books and going for a walk
-- I LOVE videogames (for example, Persona 3), specially retro games.
+- I LOVE videogames (for example, Persona 3)

 <br clear="right">